ballerina-platform/ballerina-distribution/examples/graphql-field-interceptors/graphql_field_interceptors.md

-# GraphQL service - Field Interceptors
+# GraphQL service - Field interceptors

 The GraphQL resolver functions allow adding interceptors for GraphQL requests to execute custom logic.
 An interceptor can be defined using a `readonly` class that includes the `graphql:Interceptor` type.
 The interceptor class must implement the `execute` remote method, which is defined in the `graphql:Interceptor` service object type.
 It can be passed as a single interceptor or an array of interceptors using the `interceptors` field in the `graphql:ResourceConfig` annotation.
-The provided interceptors will be executed using the _onion principle_.
+The provided interceptors will be executed using the `_onion principle_`.
 Use the field interceptors to execute custom logic before and after executing a `resource` or a `remote` method that needs to be separated from the business logic.

 >**Note:** A resolver can have zero or more interceptors.